 State Government, Community, and Partner Capacity

 Many actions throughout this Climate Action Plan identify the need for new programs and policies without explicitly calling out how those new requirements would impact the existing capacity of the organizations that would support those efforts.
-Achieving our emissions requirements and adaptation, resilience, and sequestration targets in a way that is equitable, affordable, cost effective and sustainable will require that we to pursue every available opportunity to dramatically reduce greenhouse gas emissions.
-The challenge is immense, and the Council acknowledges that the existing capacity of state government, and partner organizations such as the Community Action Agencies, Regional Planning Commissions, watershed groups, etc. will need to be adequately resourced to tackle the challenge.
+Achieving our emissions requirements and adaptation, resilience, and sequestration targets in a way that is equitable, affordable, cost effective, and sustainable will require that we to pursue every available opportunity to dramatically reduce greenhouse gas emissions.
+The challenge is immense, and the Council acknowledges that the existing capacity of state government and partner organizations such as the Community Action Agencies, Regional Planning Commissions, smaller stakeholder groups, etc. will need to be adequately resourced to tackle the challenge.

 The steps and action needed to implement this plan and to impact climate action will take significant work and coordination across state agencies, private and non-profit partners, municipalities, and impacted communities.
 To that end, the Council recommends the following actions:

-Create a climate director position in the executive branch to lead an interagency entity charged with:

-Collecting and analyzing data

-Planning and overseeing program implementation over time in assistance to the Council.

-Expand state government's capacity - in coordination with RPCs and municipalities to support integrated climate action planning and implementation.
+Invest in and expand state government and community partner capacity (e.g. Regional Planning Commissions, Community Action Agencies, etc.) to support necessary integrated climate action planning and implementation.

+Create a mechanism, position or body within the Executive Branch to ensure coordinated climate action across state government with just transitions and environmental justice expertise.
+This interagency body or mechanism is intended to connect actions both within and beyond the scope of the GWSA-required Climate Action Plan, with a goal of ensuring effective communication across agencies that work together to promote climate change mitigation/adaptation/resilience, and adding a consistent climate lens to the myriad of regulatory and funding programs.

-As this Plan is implemented, implementors should ensure that the existing capacity of organizations to take on actions identified within this Plan is considered when policies and programs are developed.
+As this Plan is implemented, implementers should ensure that the existing capacity of organizations to take on actions identified within this Plan is considered when policies and programs are developed.
 In addition, the Council has identified the need to further build out the recommendations around state government, community, and partner capacity, to ensure careful thought is put into how, and at what level, actions are assigned and implemented.

 Building Codes

-Throughout the Climate Action Plan, recommendations regarding building codes and standards can be found in GHG mitigation, and climate adaptation and resilience sections, highlighting building codes as a cross cutting theme in this Climate Action Plan.
+Throughout the Climate Action Plan, recommendations regarding building codes and standards can be found in GHG mitigation and climate adaptation and resilience sections, highlighting building codes as a cross cutting theme in this Climate Action Plan.
 Whether it be for energy efficiency, ability to handle increased electrification demands, renewable energy siting, or for increased resilience to the impacts of climate change, building codes and standards stand out as an important tool to address climate change.

 Outside of larger municipalities, many Vermont towns do not have buildings codes, or lack the ability to enforce them.
 The actions listed below reflect the initial recommendations from the Climate Council regarding building codes and standards.
 The Council however acknowledges that additional work will need to be done to develop a set of recommendation regarding building codes that wholistically recognize the importance of codes and standards to impact emissions reduction and resilience to climate change impacts.